marcschul/xe-currency/README.md

 1. Clone repository into local machine.

-2. Install packages and dependacies in the `/demo` directory with the following command.
+2. Install packages and dependencies in the `/demo` directory with the following command.

 ```bash
 $ npm install